-Conservation Volunteers Rio Tinto Earth Assist program is aimed at raising awareness amongst Western Australian secondary school students, by getting them out into the environment to explore, learn and take action for a sustainable future.
+The Conservation Volunteers, Rio Tinto Earth Assist Program is aimed at raising awareness amongst Western Australian secondary school students, by getting them out into the environment to explore, learn and take action for a sustainable future.

-SCHOOL HOLIDAY PROGRAM - BOOK NOW FOR OCTOBER!
+SCHOOL HOLIDAY PROGRAM - BOOK NOW FOR APRIL AND THE REST OF 2014!

 What have we been up to?